lucasassisboaretto/lucasassisboaretto/README.md

 Hi, I'm Lucas De Assis Boaretto! 🇧🇷 ✈️
-I'm a 17-year-old High School student from Jaú, Brazil, preparing for the USP/Fatec entrance exams.
+I'm a 17-year-old High School student from São-Paulo, Brazil, preparing for the USP/Fatec entrance exams.
 Since I was a kid, I've been fascinated by how things work, leading me to explore video editing, UI design, and coding.
 -
 Right now, I'm deeply focused on building a solid foundation in Computer Science and English to achieve my ultimate goal: AI Engineering and Software Development.